mcqll/mcqll.github.io/README.md

       push` you will update the source branch.
 But we want to just put a generated version of the site at the master branch, rather than have GitHub do this automatically.
-This is because GitHub pages doesn't allow reference to external plugins such as `github-scholar` it seems, so it won't work to just edit the site in the `master` branch and have GitHub do the generation for you.
+This is because GitHub pages doesn't allow reference to certain external plugins.
+Currently,`github-scholar` is such an unsupported plugin.
+So it won't work to just edit the site in the `master` branch and have GitHub do the generation for you.

 ## News: Adding lab talks or other announcements